deltastateonline/konsult-showcase/README.md

 - view a list of recently seen patients.
 - Register new patients
 - Start consultation\visit
+- Print consultation and prescription
 - Take observations during a consultation\visit, including
 1. Blood pressure
 2. Temperature
 3. Heart Rate
 4. Respiratory Rate
 5. Weight and Height.
+- Add prescription of drugs
 - Add general notes about patient or visit

 ### Quick overview of application